LIPS-scheme/lips/docs/docs/lips/intro.md

 // ==> {__string__: 'hello, LIPS'}
 ```

-Note that the value was not automagically unboxed because we are no longer in LIPS Scheme code and LIPS can't access native
+Note that the value was not automatically unboxed because we are no longer in LIPS Scheme code and LIPS can't access native
 JavaScript.
 So to get the real a string you need to call `valueoOf()`:

 ```javascript